srinivasteja15/kyc/README.md

 Getting started
 Before contributing please read the following:

-RealWorld guidelines for implementing a new framework, RealWorld frontend instructions
+RealWorld guidelines for implementing a new framework.
+RealWorld frontend instructions.
-Realworld API endpoints
+Realworld API endpoints.
 Vue.js styleguide.
 Priority A and B categories must be respected.
 Editorconfig setup.
-Most of the common editors support editorconfig by default (check the editorconfig download link for your ide), but editorconfig npm package have to installed globally for it to work,
+Most of the common editors support editorconfig by default (check the editorconfig download link for your ide), but editorconfig npm package have to installed globally for it to work.

 # install editorconfig globally
 > npm install -g editorconfig